seng438-winter-2022/seng438-a2-R41Ryan/Assignment2-ReportTemplate.md

 * calculateRowTotalForNullValues() - Tests for a whole row with null elements.
 * calculateRowTotalForPositiveRowWhichDoesNotExist() – Tests for whether an IndexOutOfBoundsException is thrown for when a positive row greater than the maximum index is given.
 * calculateRowTotalForNegativeRowWhichDoesNotExist() – Tests for whether an IndexOutOfBoundsException is thrown for when a negative row is given.
+* calculateRowTotalNullParameter() - This test the method with a null parameter, which is not permitted.

 equal() Method:
 * EqualArrays() – Tests for whether it can properly check two equal arrays with positive values.